 Use Developer Console to build and manage Custom Applications and their associated authorization clients and SDKs.
 A custom application allows developers to extend Foundry capabilities with custom logic hosted in or outside of Foundry.
-Legacy Oauth clients are also managed in Developer Console.
+Legacy OAuth clients are also managed in Developer Console.

 The primary components of a custom application are as follows: